PhilipQuirke/transformer-maths/_posts/2023-10-19-Accurate-5-Digit-Addition.md

 - Dn.T4 = Dn.T1 + ( Dn-1.T3 // 10 )	Four-digit accuracy
 - Dn.T5 = Dn.T1 + ( Dn-1.T4 // 10 )	Five-digit accuracy

-A DnTm value is perfectly accurate if it
 The value D4.T5 is perfectly accurate as it integrates MC1 and cascading MS9 data all the way back to and including D0.T1.
 The values D1.T2, D2.T3, D3.T4 are also all perfectly accurate.
 If the model knows these values it can calculate answer digits with perfect accuracy:

 - A1 = D1.T2 % 10 with zero loss